KMean/ECDSA-NODE/readme.md

+## Alchemy University - Week 1 Project Overview

+The primary goal of this project is to familiarize ourselves with public key cryptography, specifically focusing on the process of digitally signing a message and having a server verify (recover your address) to confirm that the message has been authenticated by the corresponding private key.

+For this project, I utilized the ethereum-cryptography library (ethereum/js-ethereum-cryptography), as recommended in the course, to create some private and public key pairs for experimentation.
+Keep in mind that these keys are purely for mock purposes (NEVER EVER EXPOSE YOUR REAL PRIVATE KEYS ONLINE!!!).
+Here are some example key pairs you can use to experiment with:

+Private key 1: 1e4e707334cebca68580b6b8188c8a005308451286f35eda00dc4261c5c89514
+Public key 1: 024d555bb3df1ba565d5456e664fed385e097478bf9c49ddea68043df35d821a7c

+Private key 2: 9deb336de1c87465a16202fc7c3b1490bce10cfcdc389d6890d435c290d9af7e
+Public key 2: 02cfe73ebd8776af5381f1c64deab8ceb286e07dadf55108a389c83df0169eadf1

+Private key 3: a3dd1396b0cf26635990ac171cfed8b8af7e5ce1e5a0017259d3e8ccbe27d736
+Public key 3: 03c0ba6e6f07eecadb1ce5114ddea458309c6a4b49d0e9cca312b40b51908fe2e5

+Feel free to use these public-private pairs for testing.

+Instead of integrating a signature field into the Wallet or Transfer components, I decided to create a new Sign component.
+This component is triggered when a user clicks on "transfer", more closely simulating a real-world scenario.
+After the private key is used to sign the message, it is sent to the server, which then verifies the signature.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.